 Her entrepreneurial journey started after her victory as the Thandi Face Cover Girl.
 Khanyi has a degree in journalism but more than journalism itself, she was more interested in the media business, so much so that each step of her success is interwoven with the South African media.
 At age 20 she was already famous for being the first black anchor on SABC 1.
 Khanyi has a great deal of profile that she worked out for herself – hosted the miss world 1997 pageantry and was a one time editor of true love magazine (gaining double their reach in her reign).
 The Destiny brand is dedicated to the education and empowerment of women in the business field.

 2. Carmen Tal

-Carmen is one of those entrepreneurs with humble beginnings.
+Carmen is one of those women entrepreneurs with humble beginnings.
 She owned a single salon and today she is notable in Morocco and Africa as a successful business mogul.
-She is the owner of the famous Morrocanoil, a multi million beauty company that emerged as a result of a bad hair day.
-As a personal witness to the marvels of the argan oil and the subsequent requests from friends and customers, she took the idea to a money spinning level.
+She is the owner of the famous Morrocanoil, a multi-million beauty company that emerged as a result of a bad hair day.
+As a personal witness to the marvels of the argan oil and the subsequent requests from friends and customers, she took the idea to a money-spinning level.
 In 2012, she debuted a line of 12 luxury body care products.